shaneknapp/data101-user-image/README.md

   . # <--- the path to the repo
 ```

-If you just want to see if the image builds, but not automatically launch a notebook, then add `--no-run` to the arguments (before the final `.`).
+If you just want to see if the image builds, but not automatically launch the server, add `--no-run` to the arguments (before the final `.`).